 Many health/medical sites post information collected from other Web sites or sources.
-If the person or organization in charge of the site did not create the material, the original source should be clearly identified.
-For example, the Health Topics A–Z page on the NCCIH site provides links to some documents that NCCIH did not create; in those instances, the source of the documents is always identified.
+If the person or organization in charge of the site didn’t create the material, the original source should be clearly identified.
+For example, the Health Topics A–Z page on the NCCIH site provides links to some documents that NCCIH didn’t create; in those instances, the source of the documents is always identified.

 What is the basis of the information?

-In addition to identifying the source of the material you are reading, the site should describe the evidence (such as articles in medical journals) that the material is based on.
-Also, opinions or advice should be clearly set apart from information that is “evidence-based” (that is, based on research results).
-For example, if a site discusses health benefits people can expect from a treatment, look for references to scientific research that clearly support what is said.
-Keep in mind that testimonials, anecdotes, unsupported claims, and opinions are not the same as objective, evidence-based information.
+In addition to identifying the source of the material you’re reading, the site should describe the evidence (such as articles in medical journals) that the material is based on.
+Also, opinions or advice should be clearly set apart from information that’s “evidence-based” (that is, based on research results).
+For example, if a site discusses health benefits people can expect from a treatment, look for references to scientific research that clearly support what’s said.
+Keep in mind that testimonials, anecdotes, unsupported claims, and opinions aren’t the same as objective, evidence-based information.

 Is the information reviewed?

 You can be more confident in the quality of medical information on a Web site if people with credible professional and scientific qualifications review the material before it’s posted.
 Some Web sites have an editorial board that reviews content.
 Others put the names and credentials of the individuals who reviewed a Web page in an Acknowledgments section near the end of the page.

 How current is the information?

 Some types of outdated medical information can be misleading or even dangerous.
 Responsible health Web sites review and update much of their content on a regular basis, especially informational content such as fact sheets and lists of frequently asked questions (FAQs).
 Other types of site content, however, such as news reports or summaries of scientific meetings, may never be updated; their purpose is to describe an event, rather than to provide the most up-to-date information on a topic.